nathanyap17/react-element-quiz/README.md

 ## ✨ Live Demo & Preview

 A picture is worth a thousand words, but a GIF is worth a million.

-*(Suggestion: Record a short GIF of your app in action using a tool like Giphy Capture or ScreenToGif and replace the placeholder below!)*

 ![Demo GIF of the Elemental Quiz App in action](assets/Preview.gif)

 | Home Page | Quiz Question | Results Page |